SkylineCommunications/dataminer-docs-connectors/connector/doc/Meinberg_LANTIME_IMS-GXL_API_V17.md

 ### Inter App

-On the **Inter App** page, an overview is provided that allows you to track the inter application communication and the related handlers.
+On the **Inter App** page, an overview is provided that allows you to track the inter-application communication and the related handlers.

 #### Inter App Communication

-Overview of the inter application communication events and messages.
+This is an overview of the inter-application communication events and messages.

 The state of a communication object indicates whether it is waiting to be processed, being processed, executed successfully, or failed.

 #### Inter App Handlers

-Overview of the inter application handlers of the received events and messages.
+This is an overview of the inter-application handlers of the received events and messages.

-Every communication object will be represented by a related handler.
+Every communication object is represented by a related handler.
 The handler is responsible for taking the necessary actions depending on the related communication object.